Abui people

-The Abui are an indigenous ethnic group (also known as Barawahing, Barue or Namatalaki) residing on Alor Island, East Nusa Tenggara, Indonesia.
+The Abui people, also known as Barawahing, Barue, or Namatalaki, are an indigenous ethnic group residing on Alor Island, East Nusa Tenggara, Indonesia.
 Abui people are spread across the districts of South Alor, East Alor, and Northwest Alor in Alor Regency.
 Abui people speak the Abui language, which is a Papuan (non-Austronesian) language, as well as Indonesian, and a Malay-based creole known as Alor Malay.

 Etymology

 The term Abui is an Abui word that means ‘mountains’ or alternatively ‘enclosed place’.

 Abui people refer to themselves as Abui loku, literally meaning 'the mountain people'.
 The bare term Abui is often associated with the large mountain range in central Alor, Abui foka, and is often contrasted to the smaller mountain range in the Kabola/Adang speaking area Abui kiding in the Bird's Head of Alor.
 The language is referred to as Abui tanga in the Takalelang variety (the most well-studied variety) and Abui laral in the Welai, Mola, and Mainang varieties.
 The glossonym Abui was first introduced by Cora Du Bois in the late 1930s after the ethnonym was already in circulation.

 This ethnonym is also used in Alor Malay/Indonesian to refer to Abui speakers.

 The term Barawahing is a derogatory exonym meaning 'black, smelly, smoky.'